 We utilized Expedia to book our flights and hotel room that we needed the night before the cruise began.
 We found great deals and were able to use the search engine to find a hotel that offered a free shuttle and even a free breakfast.

 So where does Swagbucks come in?
 You can shop at Expedia through Swagbucks, earning points on your purchase.
 You can then redeem the points for gift cards to Amazon and hundreds of other retailers.
-These gift cards then came in handy to purchase items we needed for the trip including clothing and toiletries.
+These gift cards then came in handy to purchase items we needed for the trip including clothing (affiliate link) and toiletries.

 How to Make Extra Cash